 You cannot drive a car to Tigre Salvaje.
 The road ends at Mono Feliz.

-It is a 40 minute walk from Mono Feliz.
+Tigre Salvaje is about a 40-minute walk from Mono Feliz.

 You can walk on the beach, on a trail along the edge of the jungle, or go back and forth between the two

-In Bella Vista, you may be able to get a horse back ride to Tigre Salvaje.
+Also, in Bella Vista, you may be able to get a horseback ride to Tigre Salvaje.
 Once you reach Bella Vista, go on the dirt road (per the directions to Mono Feliz, above), you will see a sign on the right about horses (caballos, in Spanish) to Tigre Salvaje.
 I did not inquire there.
 However, you might be able to rustle up a horse to take you and your luggage to Tigre Salvaje.
 Ask when you call or email them.

 Dave at Tigre Salvaje actively tries to preserve the turtle population.

 He would welcome your volunteer help.

 There is some controversy over his approach.
 Here is a thread on Lonely Planet if you want to get a feel for it. lonelyplanet.com/thorntree/thread.jspa?threadID=2084498

 The email for Mono Feliz is not [email protected] .Any idea of another address?